Yandex Cloud

 By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
 You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-To enable and configure statistics collection, provide the --performance-diagnostics parameter in the update cluster command:
+To enable and configure statistics collection, provide the --performance-diagnostics parameter in the cluster update command:

 yc managed-mysql cluster update <cluster_name_or_ID> \